-Shortness of breath that occurs regularly may have a common cause, or could be the result of a more serious underlying condition.
+Shortness of breath that occurs regularly may have a common cause or be the result of a more serious underlying condition.

-Shortness of breath that occurs suddenly might mean someone needs emergency treatment.
+Shortness of breath that occurs suddenly might mean that the person needs emergency treatment.

-Shortness of breath that happens every now and then can be caused by:
+Shortness of breath that happens occasionally can be due to:

 - extreme temperatures

 Regular shortness of breath may be due to a more serious condition that affects the heart or lungs.

 The heart and lungs help carry oxygen around the body and get rid of carbon dioxide.
 Because of this, conditions that affect how they function can also affect a person’s breathing.